jfcross4/advanced_stats/hibbs.md

 * "growth" is the annualized average personal income growth in portion of the president's term prior to the election.

-* "vote" is the portion of the two-party vote share won by the incumbent party (the party that was in office at the time of the election).  "two-party vote share" mean the portion of all votes that went to either a Republican or Democratic candidate.
-So, if in an election the Democratic candidate won 50% of the vote, the Republican candidate won 45% of the vote and some combination of third-party candidates won 5% of the vote, then the Democratic candidate won 50/95 = 52.6% of the two party vote share and the Republican candidate won 45/95 = 47.4%.
+* "vote" is the portion of the two-party vote share won by the incumbent party (the party that was in office at the time of the election).  "two-party vote share" means the candidate's portion of all of the votes that went to either a Republican or Democratic candidate.
+For example, if in an election the Democratic candidate won 50% of the vote, the Republican candidate won 45% of the vote and some combination of third-party candidates won 5% of the vote, the Democratic candidate won 50/95 = 52.6% of the two party vote share and the Republican candidate won 45/95 = 47.4%.

 Let's start by graphing the data: